Learn what the best practices are for setting payroll permissions with Custom Roles or User-Level Permissions

 The New Era of Payroll Permissions

 In the past, only Full Account Admins (FAAs) had access to run payroll.
-Now, with GoCo’s new payroll permissions, you no longer have to be an FAA to access payroll data.
+Now, with GoCo’s new payroll permissions, you no longer have to be a FAA to access payroll data.
 Custom roles and user-level permissions allow you to achieve specific access levels based on the tasks your team members perform, creating checks and balances in your payroll process.

 Custom Roles vs. User-Level Permissions: What’s the Difference?